nicktolhurst/nicktolhurst.github.io/_posts/2023-03-11-faster-ci-introduction.md

 I frequently work with a large monolithic code base.
 Over 50 developers are working on this repository.
 There are hundreds of projects that each require building, testing, packaging, and publishing.
 Once published, the deployment of these projects is handled outside of #AzureDevOps.

 Despite the size of the code base, productivity isn't terrible.
 The developers work together in unison to deliver features and enhancements into production many times per day.
-But there are inefficiencies within the design, process and implementation of the CI / CD pipeline that could accelerate the productivity of our teams.
+But there are inefficiencies within the design, process and implementation of the CI / CD pipeline that, once removed, would accelerate the productivity of our teams.

 Today is day 0.
 Today is where we will start this journey, and our current software development life cycle (SDLC) benchmarks are as follows: